Protelis/Protelis-Parser/README.md

 Users interested in using Protelis should most likely refer to [the official Protelis website](www.protelis.org).
 This project is of use for Protelis developers willing to make changes to the language itself.

+## Contributing

+### Bug reports

+Issues for this project are tracked together with the [issues of the Protelis interpreter](https://github.com/Protelis/Protelis/issues).
+Please open bug reports and feature requests there.

+### Development

+Create your own fork of this project, make changes, and open a pull request towards the `develop` branch of this project.
+To make sure that changes get accepted, please open a discussion first on the [Protelis issue tracker](https://github.com/Protelis/Protelis/issues), where the project maintainer may contribute.

 ## Required Eclipse plugins

 * Xtext 2.7.3+